kevinblighe/RegParallel/README.md

 Introduction.
 =============

 In many analyses, a large amount of variables have to be tested independently against the trait/endpoint of interest, and also adjusted for covariates and confounding factors at the same time.
-The major botteleneck in these is the amount of time that it takes to complete these analyses.
+The major bottleneck in these is the amount of time that it takes to complete these analyses.

-With <i>RegParallel</i>, any number of tests can be performed simultaneously.
+With <i>RegParallel</i>, a large number of tests can be performed simultaneously.
 On a 12-core system, 144 variables can be tested simultaneously, with 1000s of variables processed in a matter of seconds via 'nested' parallel processing.

 Works for logistic regression, linear regression, conditional logistic regression, Cox proportional hazards and survival models, Bayesian logistic regression, and negative binomial regression.